andrelbourgeois/ir-beam-break-occupancy-monitor/prototypes/README.md

 ------add circuit image---------

 ## Prototype 3: Veroboard Beam-Break
 This prototype replicates prototype 2 but in a sturdier form, exchanging the breadboard for a solderable veroboard - in this case, the electrcookie solderable breadboard and a piece of miscallaneous stripboard.
 This will allow for a stable and reliable deployment in order to capture data while prototype 4 is in development.
-The timer circuit is now powered by a 9V battery, and the reciever circuit continues to be attached to and powered by the nodeMCU ESP8266.
-As this is the first deployed prototyep, this was the first to contain two separate LED-receiver pairs.
-A paired approached allows for the determination of movement direction with the system.
+The timer circuit is now powered by a 9V battery, and the reciever circuit continues to be attached a nodeMCU ESP8266, while being power through a portable battery pack via USB.

 <br>
 --------update images, add receiver images---------
 <br>